 Inyova is going a step further.
-Instead of giving you a responsible person to delegate your power to, it wants to give YOU the power to be an active owner yourself.
+Instead of giving you a responsible person to delegate your power to, we want to give YOU the power to be an active owner yourself.
 To do exactly that, empower everyone to create a better world through investing, is the reason why Inyova exists.

 The science of sustainable investing and impact investing

-“Impact investing” is often used in the same breath as “ESG”, despite the fact that investments considering ESG aspects typically don’t have any actual impact¹¹.
+“Impact investing” is often mentioned in the same breath as “ESG”, despite the fact that investments considering ESG aspects typically don’t have any actual impact¹¹.

-In a recent paper, a group of leading sustainable finance scientists around Professor Timo Busch from the University of Hamburg have presented a new typology of sustainable investments from an academic perspective.
+In a recent paper, a group of leading sustainable finance scientists around Professor Timo Busch of the University of Hamburg presented a new typology of sustainable investments from an academic perspective.
 According to their findings, investments can be categorised contingent on their sustainability objectives and approach: